 First we need to import

-stuff.import pytest from scrabble import ScrabbleWordException, Scrabble
+pytestandscrabblestuff.import pytest from scrabble import ScrabbleWordException, Scrabble -

 Instantiate a new Scrabble instance.